Amr Zaki: Al Ahed

 On 16 August 2014, Zaki signed a one-year deal with Lebanese Premier League club Al Ahed.
 The transfer was the most expensive in the history of the league to date.
 On 12 September 2014, he terminated his contract with the club due to injury concerns.
 He didn't play a single game with the club.

 El Mokawloon

-In January 2015 he signed with El Mokawloon an 18-month-contract uniting with his former coach in national team Hassan Shehata.
+In January 2015, he signed with El Mokawloon on an 18-month-contract, uniting with his former coach in national team Hassan Shehata.
 He made his return to football after almost 400 days away from the game in round 32 in Egypt Cup.

 Retirement

 On 18 August 2015, Zaki announced retirement from football via his Twitter account.

 International career

 Zaki played for the Egyptian National Team.
 In the 2006 African Cup of Nations Zaki scored the winning goal for Egypt in the semi-final against Senegal late in the second half, with his first touch moments after coming off the bench to replace a visibly irate Mido – whose argument with coach Hassan Shehata held up play and resulted in a six-month international ban from the Egyptian Football Association for the player.
 Egypt later went on to win their fifth continental title.

 Two years later in the 2008 Africa Cup of Nations, Zaki scored a goal against Zambia in the group stage and another in the quarter final against Angola.
 Additionally, he scored another header and then added another goal in the semi-final match against Ivory Coast.
 Egypt again went on to win the title for a record sixth time.
 He was chosen in the CAN 2008 All Star Starting XI.

 After Egypt's failure to qualify to the 2010 FIFA World Cup, Zaki was fairly absent from the national squad for almost two years due to his many injuries with Hull City and Zamalek for the 2009–10 and 2010–11 seasons.
 After American Bob Bradley took over as coach of the national team, Zaki had been called up to the squad three times (November 2011, March 2012, and April 2012) and Zaki dropped out of the squad due to injury each time.
 Bradley was "done with Zaki" after citing an ear infection being the reason for Zaki to drop out for the third time.
 Media reported that Zaki was trying to avoid the national team and playing under Bradley, but he denied these rumors claiming that he ready to be called up at any time from now on.
 And finally after a lengthy absence from the national team, he was recalled by Bradley in October 2012 to play two friendlies against DR Congo and Tunisia.
 After nearly a four-year goal drought, Zaki scored in the 2014 FIFA World Cup qualifier against Guinea on 10 September 2013, scoring the fourth goal in the 4–2 win.